Qualytics/userguide/docs/datastores/overview-of-a-datastore.md

-# What is a Datastore?
+# Overview of a datastore

 * A `Datastore` can be any Apache Spark-compatible data source, such as:
     1. Traditional `RDBMS`.